 Months of entry

-The postgraduate research programme provides students with transferable skills in research and serves as the foundation for a career as an investigator and scholar.
-It also gives students the opportunity to work with internationally renowned scholars engaged in innovative research that will make a difference in people's lives and in health and social care.
+This postgraduate research programme in midwifery gives students the opportunity to work with internationally renowned scholars engaged in innovative research that will make a difference in people's lives and in health and social care.

 Information for international students